-Visit the Academic Success Centre's webpage for more information: studentlife. utoronto.ca/department/ academic-success/
+• Visit the Centre for Learning Strategy Support's webpage for more information:

+studentlife.utoronto.ca/ department/centre-forlearning-strategy-support

 Helpful Reminder

 Always make sure to include moments for rest and recuperation despite the intensity of the end of the semester.
 Respecting your needs through means such as adequate nutrition and sleep will be a significant contributor to your academic success!